Table of Contents

 Best Steps To Grow Yarrow In Containers

-On a deck or patio in the sun, yarrow grows well in containers as a perennial plant.
+On a deck or patio in the sun, yarrow grows well as a perennial plant in containers.
 They work well as filler plants in mixed seasonal plantings and can also be used singly in container garden arrangements.

 History & Origin Of Yarrow

 Yarrow has been used in medicine and food for thousands of years.
 In Iraq, 60,000-year-old Neanderthal burial caves contain fossilized yarrow pollen.
 A present from Mother Earth herself that would provide herbal treatments for ages.

 The notion that yarrow has historical roots in Ancient Greece is one of our favorite yarrow facts.
 According to Greek legend, Achilles' mother doused him in yarrow tea as soon as he was born while holding him by the ankle.
 An ankle wound was the only area the yarrow bath missed when he passed away as the Trojan War's champion.

 As a result, yarrow was given the Greek name Achillea millefolium.
 In the course of the Trojan War, Yarrow was used to reducing soldier wound bleeding during the Trojan War and those conflicts that followed.